The GIS Business Case

 - What are the applications of a GIS?

-Can your organization benefit from asset management like optimized routing, site selection or web mapping application?
+Can your organization benefit from asset management like network analysis, optimized routing, site selection, or web mapping applications?

 Is any spatial data collected at all?
 How is it being collected?

 Put all the puzzle pieces together and you’re on a journey to empowering people with GIS.

 2. What processes will be improved using GIS?

 It’s time for you to take charge and research how processes can be improved in your organization.